Ameya Upadhyay Q&A with The Cable: 5-year investment projections, startup founder wellbeing and financial sustainability

-Keen on creating a better financial system in Africa, Ameya Upadhyay spoke with TheCable’s Desmond Okon on emerging trends within the African ecosystem that promote financial sustainability, and how startups can leverage their agility to navigate economic uncertainty.
-Original story can be found here.
+Keen on creating a better financial system in Africa, Flourish Venture Partner Ameya Upadhyay spoke with TheCable’s Desmond Okon on emerging trends within the African ecosystem that promote financial sustainability, and how startups can leverage their agility to navigate economic uncertainty.
+The original story can be found here.

 TheCable: What are your investment projections in Africa in the next five years?